 As we trekked, we saw tiny red berries called manzanilla growing low to the ground, adding dashes of brilliant colour to this cool and perfect place.
 I had deliberately chosen a more remote route, wanting to ease into civilization gradually.

-- Jeff Fuchs is an explorer, expeditioner and Outpost Editor-at-Large.
-This story first appeared in Outpost magazine and has been adapted.
+- This story first appeared in Outpost magazine and has been adapted.